ROOPAUS/Deep-Learning/README.md

 #### Contains 3 layers :
 Input layer, Hidden layer/layers, Output Layer

-- Input Layer : Picks up input signals and passes it to next layer
+- Input Layer : Picks up input signals and passes it to next layer.
+It is a buffer where input value sits.
+No processing is done here.

 - Hidden Layer/layers : Does calculation and feature extraction

-- Output Layer : Delivers the final result
+- Output Layer : Delivers the final result.
+Unlike input layer, the output layer has computation.

 - The interconnections/channels are assigned weights at random

 - These weights are multiplied with the input signal ( nodes or activations).
 Finally bias is added to this weighted sum

-- This weighted sum is calculated and fed to activation function in each layer to decide which nodes to fire
+- This weighted sum is calculated and fed to activation function in each layer to decide which nodes to fire.

+#### Why do we need this activation function?

+- Each hidden layer is actually the weighted sum of the previous layer.
+Without activation function present, the output that we get after all the processing time is all just addition.
+That means, we can remove all the hidden layers, it will be just input layer and output layer.
+But this isnt how the actual neuron works.
+Based on the threshold value the outgoing signal is determined and sent.
+Similarly, we can include activation functions in our model to determine what the output to the next layer should be, thus preventing possible collapse.

 #### Different types of activation functions: